-- f. resources of various sorts at their disposal (capacities to act = real power relations) - g. causal environment of choosing.
+- g. causal environment of choosing.
 This includes, some obvious things like the feasible set of possible choices.
-But also much more interesting things like: the social-interactions which affect how individual capabilities are actually deployed.
+But also much more interesting things like: the socialinteractions which affect how individual capabilities are actually deployed.
 For example, "problem-solving capacity" and "creativity" may be mental capacities some people have these more developed than others.
 But their actual use in social action is heavily conditioned by interaction and communication.
-The aphorism "two heads are better than one" is actually a deep claim about problem-solving. - h. a causal environment of the effects of their actions (while people chose their actions in terms of anticipated effects which is part of c their actions have real effects which depend upon what other people do).
+The aphorism "two heads are better than one" is actually a deep claim about problem-solving. - h. a causal environment of the effects of their actions (while people chose their actions in terms of anticipated effects - which is part of c - their actions have real effects which depend upon what other people do).